Queen Jeongsun (Danjong): Marriage

-Abdication and aftermath
+Husband's abdication and aftermath

-In 1455, Suyang forced his powerless king to abdicate, declaring himself seventh king of the Joseon dynasty (temple name: Sejo).
-As wife of the King Emeritus, the Queen received the title 'queen dowager' (wangdaebi; 왕대비) with honorary name Uideok.
+In 1455, Grand Prince Suyang forced his powerless nephew to abdicate and declared himself king (posthumously King Sejo).
+As wife of the previous king, Lady Song became queen dowager.

-The following year, six officials of the court or sayuksin attempted to restore Hong-wi to power, but their plot was discovered and they were immediately executed.
-The King Emeritus was later demoted to Prince Nosan and exiled to Yeongwol County.
-His wife also lost her status as queen dowager, was demoted to princess consort rank (titled as Princess Consort Nosan; 노산군부인), and kicked out of the palace.
-The former queen was also given the title of Lady Nosan.
+The following year, six officials attempted to restore Danjong to power, but their plot was discovered and they were later executed.
+Danjong was then demoted to Prince Nosan and exiled to Yeongwol County.
+Lady Song also lost her status as queen dowager, was demoted to princess consort rank, and banished from the palace.
+Yeongdo Bridge over Cheonggyecheon is said to be the place where Danjong and Lady Song met for the last time.

-In 1457, Lady Song’s father, Song Hyeong-su, and Lady Gwon’s father, Gwon Wan, were executed for showing support to restore the former king.
-This led to Lady Kim and her father being in a better condition than the two women.
-Lady Kim’s father, Kim Sa-woo, supported the reform and reign of the current king thus leaving Kim to live a prosperous life as he served various government posts until he died in 1464 during the 10th year of King Sejo.
+In 1457, Lady Song's father, Song Hyeon-su, and Lady Gwon's father, Gwon Wan, were executed for showing support for Danjong's restoration.
+This led to Lady Kim living a prosperous life by comparison, as her father, Kim Sa-u, supported King Sejo and continued to serve in various government posts until his death in 1464.

-It is unknown of the whereabouts of Lady Song’s mother, Lady Min, after the sudden disposition of her daughter and death of her husband, but records say she died in 1498.
+The whereabouts of Lady Song's mother after the sudden banishment of her daughter and the death of her husband are unknown, but records state that she died in 1498.

-When returning back, her parents' home was already destroyed, so she lived in Choam near Cheongnyongsa Temple in Sungin-dong outside Dongdaemun and stayed with the ladies-in-waiting.

-She had a difficult life from then on, and resorted to helping the palace maids with the dyeing business and other chores her own ladies-in-waiting had to do to survive.

-At this time, Lady Song wasn't entitled to be given food rations and a home from the royal family.
-It was said that the women and palace maids in her neighborhood pitied her and, without getting permission from the government, made an arrangement for Lady Song to use the rations and supplies given to them to her secretly.
+With even her own family in ruins, she built a thatched hut near Cheongnyongsa Temple, outside Dongdaemun, and lived there with her maids.
+She had a difficult life, surviving on alms begged by her maids and engaging in the dyeing business.
+When King Sejo learned of this, he offered her a house and supplies, but she refused to accept them.
+Meanwhile, the women of the neighborhood, feeling pity for her, secretly delivered food to her house.

-Perceiving that Prince Nosan would present a continuing threat to the King's rule, the King then accepted the advice of the court and ordered that Prince Nosan be disposed of.
-In November 1457, he was put to death at his place of exile.
-Yeongdo-gyo in Cheonggyecheon is said to be the last place where Prince Nosan and his wife, who were going back home, meet and separated.
+Perceiving that Danjong would present a continuing threat to his rule, King Sejo accepted the advice of the court and ordered that his nephew be disposed of.
+In November 1457, he was put to death in his place of exile, less than four months after leaving the capital.